Notification and Document Location

 Utility Companies – Local utilities (telephone, gas, electricity, and cable) should be notified only if someone else wants to be substituted on the accounts.
 Otherwise, the family may wait to make the decision to discontinue services.
 In any event, the utility bills must be paid in order to keep the utilities on.

-Newspaper and Mail – The newspaper subscription will need to be discontinued if no one else resides at the home of the deceased and the Post Office may need to be contacted about a forwarding address for mail, if no one will be at the home to receive mail.
+Newspaper, Mail, Web Accounts, and Memberships – The newspaper subscription will need to be discontinued if no one else resides at the home of the deceased and the Post Office may need to be contacted about a forwarding address for mail, if no one will be at the home to receive mail.
+The process for cancelling different web accounts vary.
+Some accounts will ask for a death certificate and other detailed information.
+Canceling web accounts will help prevent identity theft.

 Tax Refunds – Any tax refunds that arrive after the decedent’s death will be a part of the estate and will have to be distributed according to the Will or the Administration process.